 The degree emphasizes individual musicianship and a proficiency in multiple musical skills, rather than developing expertise on one instrument only, as is typical of traditional performance degrees.
 It uses a diversity of popular musical styles to teach musicianship, rather than the classical repertoire most often used to teach musicianship in traditional university programs.
-The degree is also flexibly designed to maximize personal growth, giving students the opportunity to both excel in strength areas and develop secondary skill areas that pertain to their individual career goals.
-Students may choose a traditional band or orchestral instrument as their primary area of study, or choose traditional, jazz or contemporary popular voice, beatmaking/turntablism/production, or an instrument unique to a particular style of popular music.
-At the same time all students develop a high level of core musicianship while learning the skills needed to be flexible and adaptable to the ever-changing face of contemporary music.
+The degree is also flexibly designed to maximize personal growth, giving you the opportunity to both excel in strength areas and develop secondary skill areas that pertain to your individual career goals.
+You may choose a traditional band or orchestral instrument as your primary area of study, or choose traditional, jazz or contemporary popular voice, beatmaking/turntablism/production, or an instrument unique to a particular style of popular music.
+At the same time, you will develop a high level of core musicianship while learning the skills needed to be flexible and adaptable to the ever-changing face of contemporary music.

 The commercial music performance skill areas developed in the degree include:

 - Developing expertise performing in popular styles on one’s primary instrument

 - Developing a competence on the rhythm section instruments of piano, guitar, bass and percussion

 - Writing and arranging music in popular styles and for multiple types of ensembles